flandreas/antares-source/README.md

 - **Web circuit viewer**: An Angular app for displaying web-hosted Antares circuits
 - **Akrab**: The server backend used by Shaula and the web circuit viewer

 This repository contains only the source code for "Antares Desktop" and the core domain logic used by the other components.
-Shaula, Akrab and the web circuit viewer are maintained in separate Github projects.
+Shaula, Akrab and the web circuit viewer are maintained in separate GitHub projects.

 This project is set up as a Kotlin multi-platform project with the following targets:
 - shared